Forex trading is a popular way for new traders to enter the trading industry, and for plenty of reasons.

 If you are a new trader, you should go for forex trading brokers designed for beginners, such as eToro or Capital.com, both of which are rather popular, reliable, safe, rich with assets and payment methods, but also very easy to use.
 Plus, eToro also has copy trading and demo accounts, both of which will be very useful to those who are trying to learn the art of trading through examples.

 With all of that out of the way, there is only one thing left to do, and that is to open your forex broker account and start trading yourself.
 As part of this guide, we will use eToro.

-The first step is to open an eToro forex account, which you can do very easily, simply by logging in with your Facebook or Google.
+The first step is to open a forex account (e.g. eToro), which you can do very easily, simply by logging in with your Facebook or Google.
 Of course, if you want, you can also create a new account from scratch.
 However, keep in mind that this would not let you keep your anonymity, as you still have to verify your identity in order to be allowed to trade.
 This is done by uploading a photo of your ID, driver’s license, or passport.

 Next up, you will have to deposit some funds that you will use for trading forex.
 This is also very simple to do via the “Deposit Funds” button in the lower-left corner of the dashboard, although keep in mind that some payment methods will take longer than the other ones.